-Locator Control or Indicator Function Α INST MANUAL TRIP Test Points When shorted, the test points (jacks) provide a secure means to manually trip the controlled breaker.
+Locator Control or Indicator Function A INST MANUAL TRIP Test Points When shorted, the test points (jacks) provide a secure means to manually trip the controlled breaker.
 Jacks accept a standard 0.08 inch diameter phone tip plug. В INST PICKUP Selectors Two switches (TENS and UNITS) to select pickup current in amperes.
 Changing switch selectors while the relay is in service may cause tripping. С Targets Red target indicators latch when the trip circuit current is greater than 0.2 amperes.
 One target each for TIME and INST.
 D TIME PICKUP Selectors Two switches (UNITS and TENTHS) to select pickup current in amperes.
 Changing switch selectors while the relay is in service may cause tripping.
 E CURVE Selector Ten position selector switch to select one of nine inverse functions or one fixed time function.
 F TIME DIAL Selectors Two selector switches (UNITS and TENTHS) to select the desired characteristic curve.
 A setting of 0.0 results in instantaneous operation without any intentional delay.
 A setting of 9.9 corresponds to the typical time provided by an electromechanical relay at its maximum dial setting.
 G TIME MANUAL TRIP Test Points When shorted, the test points provide a secure means to manually trip the controlled breaker.
-Jacks accept a standard 0.08 inch diameter phone tip plug. Н ACTIVE/PICKUP LED Red LED indicates sensed current has exceeded the TIME PICKUP setting.
+Jacks accept a standard 0.08 inch diameter phone tip plug. н ACTIVE/PICKUP LED Red LED indicates sensed current has exceeded the TIME PICKUP setting.
 LED turns from red to green when sensed current falls below 95% of pickup setting.
 When the LED is green, the relay is active but has not picked up.
 I Target RESET Button Linkage extends through back of front cover to reset both gravity latched target indicators.
-SW3 SW3-1 SW3-1 provides an additional instantaneous delay of 0.2 second when closed (ON).
-Closing both SW3-1 and SW3-2 provides an additional instantaneous delay of 0.3 second.
-SW3-2 SW3-2 provides an additional instantaneous delay of 0.1 second when closed (ON).
-Closing both SW3-2 and SW3-1 provides an additional instantaneous delay of 0.3 second.
+SW3 SW3-1 SW3-1 selects the system operating frequency.
+SW3-1 open (OFF) selects 60 Hz operation.
+SW3-1 closed (ON) selects 50 Hz operation.
+SW3-2 SW3-2 provides additional time delay for the instantaneous element.
+Closing switch SW3-2 (ON) provides an additional instantaneous delay of 0.1 second.
 SW3-3 SW3-3 provides selection of GE IAC type curves or ABB type curves.
 Closing switch SW3-3 (ON) selects GE IAC type curves (refer to Table 1-3).
 Opening switch SW3-3 (OFF) selects ABB type curves (refer to Table 1-2).
 SW3-4 SW3-4 provides selection of either instantaneous or integrating reset characteristics.
 Closing SW3-4 (ON) selects integrating reset characteristics.
 Opening SW3-4 (OFF) selects instantaneous reset characteristics.